Timeular/nytta/http-client/README.md

 - guava
 - slf4j

-Additionaly you can put `spring-retry` on the class path to use the `RetryableHttpClient`.
+Additionally you can put `spring-retry` on the class path to use the `RetryableHttpClient`.

 ## Usage